Octomiro/octopipes/README.md

 ```

 ### Output handlers
-When adding a new step that outputs a certain results that you want to be processed in a perticular way, you can pass a class that
+When adding a new step that outputs a certain results that you want to be processed in a particular way, you can pass a class that
 implements the `OutputHandler` interface.

 The interface has 3 methods:
-* **output_on_image**: used when outputing the results on an image (Used in computer vision mostly)
+* **output_on_image**: used when outputting the results on an image (Used in computer vision mostly)
 * **len_output**: give the output size of the result
 * **to_json**: returns a serialized json object of the result